APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/119.png)

 1. Locate `src -> js -> appControll.js`
 2. Find line 46 and replace `true` with `false` for the Rewards option.
-This basically ungrey the option.
+This basically ungrey the Reward option.

 * Select **Save** to save the code change